LarsSander/Adv360-Pro-ZMK/README.md

 ### Build firmware

-1. Push a commit to trigger the build.
+1. Push a commit to trigger the build. push
 2. Download the artifact.

 ## Building the Firmware in a local container